-Chow Chows are not major exercisers; though they hail from ancient working roots, the modern Chow Chow is a companion dog and feels perfectly at home… when it’s at home.
+Chow Chows are not major exercisers; though they hail from ancient working roots, the modern Chow is a companion dog and feels perfectly at home… when it’s at home.
 Having a Chow Chow that isn’t very fond of exercise is not all that unusual.
 Still, discipline should be retained and you should get out and walk your Chow Chow regularly.

 The Chow Chow makes for a good domestic dog with a laid-back personality.